jamesheald/COIN/README.md

 To reduce the runtime, runs can be performed in parallel across different CPU cores (e.g., on a computer cluster).

 The time it takes to execute multiple runs of a simulation in series (using a for loop) can be prohibitively long if the number of runs is large.
-To execute runs in parallel (e.g., across multiple CPU cores on a computer cluster), and thus reduce the runtime, specify the maximum number of CPU cores that are available using the maxCores property.
-The default setting of maxCores is 0&mdash;this executes runs in series.
+To execute runs in parallel (e.g., across multiple CPU cores on a computer cluster), specify the maximum number of CPU cores that are available using the maxCores property.
+The default setting of maxCores is 0, which executes runs in series.

 ### Properties